 The Statistical Helpdesk consists of all members of the Chair of Statistics, chaired by prof. dr. ir.
 Geurt Jongbloed.
 We are all active researchers, publishing in prominent journals in mathematical statistics.
 Furthermore, we all have a lot of experience in advising other researchers about statistical problems.
 However, it was our impression that too few researchers of the TU Delft were able to find their way to our expertise, which is why we started this Helpdesk.

 What are the conditions?

 If it should turn out that the problem requires a special approach, then it is possible to make a follow-up appointment.
 This will mean that one of the members of the Helpdesk will concentrate on your problem, perhaps devising a specific method and performing some analyses.
-When such a substantial effort is made, we require that for any publications using this analysis, the member of the Helpdesk a co-author.
+When such a substantial effort is made, we require that the member of the Helpdesk should be a co-author for every for any publications using this analysis.
 All parties should agree to this beforehand.

 How does it work?

 Very simple: Fill out the form "Statistical Helpdesk", containing a short description of your research and your problem, and we will plan a first meeting.